 Most Common Types of Truck Accidents

-The Lexington truck accident attorneys at Minner Vines Moncus Injury Lawyers have a wide range of experiences and capabilities to handle your unique case.
+The Lexington truck accident attorneys at Minner Vines Injury Lawyers, PLLC have a wide range of experiences and capabilities to handle your unique case.
 We are able to pursue compensation for your claim if you have been involved in an accident involving:

 - A big rig, also known as a semi, semi-truck, tractor-trailer, or an 18-wheeler